bestwoody/tics-script/ch-connector/README.md

     * MutableMergeTree engine testcases
     * Run by: mutable-test.sh

-## Dev on ClickHouse and keep syncing with the official repository
+## Dev on CH and keep syncing with the official repository
 * See [dev-on-ch](./dev-on-ch.md)

 ## Progress